Metal Gear (mecha): Metal Gear

-In the non-canonical sequel Snake's Revenge (that was released in the west for the NES), mass-produced versions of the original (dubbed "Metal Gear 1" in the game) are stored inside an enemy cargo ship.
-The wreckage of the original makes a cameo in Metal Gear: Ghost Babel, an alternate sequel to the first game in the Metal Gear Solid series set in a rebuilt Outer Heaven.
+The titular Metal Gear itself never actually appears in the NES conversion of the original Metal Gear - in its place the player must blow up a Supercomputer that controls its activities guarded by four enemy soldiers.
+Otherwise, the final battle plays out the same way as in the MSX2 original.
+However, the Metal Gear does make an appearance in the non-canonical sequel Snake's Revenge (that was released in the west for the NES) during the game's attract sequence after the title screen, as well as during the early portions of the game itself, in which mass-produced versions of the original (dubbed "Metal Gear 1" in the game) are stored inside an enemy cargo ship that ships from the first enemy base that the player infiltrates.

+The wreckage of the original makes a cameo in Metal Gear: Ghost Babel (a non-canon spinoff for the Game Boy Color that also serves as an alternate sequel to the first game), which is set in Galuade, a rebuilt version of Outer Heaven.

-Both Metal Gear TX-55 and Metal Gear D make cameo appearances during the Metal Gear Solid games: D is visible as Dr. Granin's blueprint shown to Naked Snake in Metal Gear Solid 3: Snake Eater, and TX-55 is seen in a psychic vision along with Big Boss and his three "Les Enfants Terribles" sons in Metal Gear Solid: Portable Ops.
+Both, the TX-55 and D are referenced in later Metal Gear Solid works: the blueprints of Metal Gear D are visible on Dr. Granin's desk in Metal Gear Solid 3: Snake Eater, and the TX-55 is depicted in a psychic vision along with Big Boss and the three "Les Enfants Terribles" sons in Metal Gear Solid: Portable Ops.